 - If you are assigned 50 percent or more liability in an accident that causes damage to another driver’s car and insurance does not cover it, you may pursue a lawsuit for up to $1,000

-If you are not sure if you have a claim, we recommend contacting our office to schedule your free consultation as soon as possible.
-There is a strict statute of limitations – or filing deadline – in Michigan that gives you just three years to file from the date of an accident if you intend to take legal action.
+If you are not sure if you have a claim, we recommend contacting our office to schedule your free consultation with a Flint car accident lawyer as soon as possible.
+Michigan has a strict statute of limitations—or filing deadline—that gives you just three years to file a personal injury claim from the date of an accident or wrongful death claim from the date of an automobile accident-related death if you intend to take legal action.

 Different Kinds of Car Accidents

-Car accidents can happen in an instant and many result in serious injuries.
-The most commonly seen accidents often result from a distracted, impaired or reckless driver and may include:
+Flint car accidents can happen in an instant and may result in serious injuries.
+The most commonly seen accidents often result from a distracted, impaired, or reckless driver and may include: